iWhatty/ohkami-v0.23.5-to-0.24-migration-notes/docs/DOCS_ROADMAP.md

 ## Partially Documented
-- `format`, `header`, and `ws` plus portions of the router internals now include example code in their docs. `sse` recently gained a section on `DataStream::from` and custom `Data` implementations.
+- `format`, `header`, and `ws` plus portions of the router internals now include example code in their docs.
+The WebSocket guide covers `upgrade_durable` and the `SessionMap` helper for Workers. `sse` recently gained a section on `DataStream::from` and custom `Data` implementations.
 The header guide covers `AcceptEncoding` parsing and `Set-Cookie` iteration.
 Further real‑world guides are still welcome. `Dir` was recently documented but additional recipes are encouraged.